Skip to main content

 And at the height of ironies, Mobutu later coopts the legacy of Lumumba, later building monuments to the man he killed and commemorating his death.
 In that sense the story comes full circle.

-FA: How does the story you’ve told fit into the broader sweep of Congelese history, especially the persistent instability with has plagued the country since the Mobutu regime was anointed by the CIA?
+FA: How does the story you’ve told fit into the broader sweep of Congelese history, especially the persistent instability which has plagued the country since the Mobutu regime was anointed by the CIA?

 SR: I think the country was never really given a chance to enjoy the fruits of independence and go through the motions.
 In that regard, the rise of Mobutu is a critical moment.
 He really ran the country into the ground and exacerbated existing issues whilst creating new ones.